How to Learn Russian: 6 Easy Ways to Learn Russian Effectively

 Take an Online Russian Course

-If a language app isn’t right for you, an online course might be a better choice.
+If you prefer a more structured way to learn, an online course might be a better choice.
 They are laid out in a clear way that shows you exactly what to study next.
 And since it’s part of the same course, each lesson builds on what you already know, without wasting your time.
 The courses below, Russian Uncovered, Grammar Hero, and Sistema Kalinka are some of the best options out there.
-They’ll teach you the basics and get you speaking Russian fast.
+They’ll teach you the basics and get you to speak Russian fast.

 Commitment: High